DoesntMatterPrivateLimited/kubedam-photos/README.md

 Copy
 Edit
-kubectl taint nodes <master-node-name> node-role.kubernetes.io/control-plane:NoSchedule- Now, if you have any Deployment-based workloads, you can scale them up to replicate pods on the master:
+kubectl taint nodes <master-node-name> node-role.kubernetes.io/control-plane:NoSchedule- Now, if you have any Deployment-based workloads, you can scale them up to replicate pods on the master:3️⃣ Cordon & Drain the Worker Node
+Cordoning prevents new pods from being scheduled while draining safely removes existing ones.

+bash
+Copy
+Edit
+kubectl cordon <worker-node-name>
+kubectl drain <worker-node-name> --ignore-daemonsets --delete-emptydir-data

 bash
 Copy